orangejuice/blog/data/activity/movie-非凡仪式-2018/record.en.md

   subtitle: 2018 / UK / Documentary / Simon Reeve
 ---

-The successive appearances of various ceremonial celebrations are truly awe-inspiring.
-Each of human civilization and culture has developed unique rituals and celebrations tightly associated with its own tribe and culture, carrying a great intrinsic power connecting to the ancestors in the course of the activities.
-It guides individuals to form their own understanding of the meaning of life, suffering, death and birth, unifies the trivial human beings, and grants value, safety and sense of belonging.
-In this age where even the annual flavor has faded away, there lingers the hope for the rebirth of ceremonies and celebrations belonging to our nation.
+The series of ritual ceremonies that take place one after another are truly awe-inspiring.
+Each human civilization has developed its own unique festivals and rituals tightly connected to their culture and tribe.
+Embedded within these events is a profound essence of connection to ancestors, guiding individuals to forge their own understanding of life, pain, and the significance of death and existence.
+It binds the frailty of humans together, endowing them with value, security, and belonging.
+In an era where even traditional flavors have faded, there's a longing for the phoenix-like rebirth of our national rituals and celebrations.